sixtyandme logo

 New Ways to Work

 There is a wealth of opportunities to work at home or remotely from just about anywhere in the world, often while living abroad or travelling.
 As much as 43 percent of today’s workforce works remotely at least part-time.
-Nearly nine out of 10 (88 percent) employed Baby Boomer retirees have arrangements which include part-time (59 percent), freelance (18 percent) and seasonal work (seven percent).
+Nearly nine out of 10 (88 percent) employed Baby Boomer retirees have arrangements which include part-time (59 percent), freelance (18 percent) and seasonal work (7 percent).
 Close to 42 percent report that they have become self-employed or small business owners.

 Like retirement, unretirement should also begin with a plan, and the best place to begin is by redefining what you want work to accomplish or add to your life.
 This isn’t about returning to your former job or career full-time, but about adding work back into your life in a more balanced way.
 I discuss how to create a thoughtful plan in my book, Retiring Solo.